 Transgender people could easily swap prisons if new law is passed

-Piers Morgan & Susanna Reid discussed potential problems with Nicola Williams and trans TV presenter India Willoughby.
+Piers Morgan and Susanna Reid discussed potential problems with Nicola Williams and trans TV presenter India Willoughby.

 Proposed changes to the Gender Recognition Act would make self-diagnosis sufficient to legally change sex.
 Anyone would just have to fill in an online form and pay a small fee to legally change sex.
 We’re already seeing transgender males (trans women) transferring to women’s prisons.
 Some of these inmates are extremely violent rapists, who have caused problems for the women in prison.

 Some examples discussed on the programme are murderer Paris Green (previously Peter Laing), who had to be moved out of two women’s prisons for sexually interfering with the inmates, and double rapist Jessica Winfield (Martin Ponting).
 He started molesting inmates almost immediately after transferring to a women’s prison.
 He has now been segregated.

 The women’s prison population is very small – about 4,000 – and their offender profile is very different to that of male prisoners.
 Most women prisoners have been convicted of non-violent offences (84%).
 They are also a vulnerable group, with 46% known to be victims of domestic violence and 54% having histories of childhood trauma including sexual abuse.
 Just a few hundred violent, dominant males among them could be highly disruptive and dangerous.

 Even India could see a problem